-Two 1950s Dolls from Russia and a Russian Nesting Doll set (nested)
+Two 1950s Dolls from Russia manufactured by Lenigruska and a Russian Nesting Doll set (nested)

 The rigid vinyl dolls from Russia are 14 inches tall.
 They are identical except for lip color and the tribal-type clothing worn by the one on the left.
 I acquired them from a Russian eBay seller several years ago.
-Whether or not they were made there, I am unsure, but by way of Russia, they are now in my collection.
-The one on the right was the auctioned item.
+Lenigruska is the name of the factory that manufactured these dolls in Leningrad, Russia (now known as Saint Petersburg, Russia).
+The doll on the right was the auctioned item.
 After the doll arrived, I voiced great displeasure with the seller about the doll's condition.
 It has several tiny scratches on its vinyl surface, which were not described in the item description nor visible in the auction images.
 The seller sent the second doll as a "peace offering."

 The wooden nesting dolls (matryoshkas/matrioshkas) shown above were made in Russia.
 Un-nested, they consist of five dolls ranging from 1/2 to 4-1/2 inches tall.
 Their accompanying literature reads: